 Shoulder injuries, including misalignment, dislocation, muscle strains, and ligament strains, cover about a fifth of all sports-related injuries.
 Tennis, swimming, baseball, basketball, and weightlifting athletes are prone to shoulder injuries because their sport requires a lot of overhead movement.

 Triathletes should take the time to exercise and strengthen all their shoulder muscles to prevent shoulder injuries, especially during swimming.
+This can be in form of dumbbell exercises or using an overhead press machine to help strengthen the shoulder.

 3. Ankle Sprain